 There are many different types of oscillator, but the one almost universally used for audio work is the Wien Bridge (also called Wein Bridge).
 This is chosen because of its stability, relatively low distortion and ease of tuning.
 The basic arrangement of the Wien Bridge circuit is shown in Figure 1.

-The bridge is not really a filter as you would normally expect, but is a phase shift network (also known as an all-pass filter).
-Another way of looking at it is as a high-pass filter followed by a low-pass filter.
+The bridge is not really a filter as you would normally expect, but is predominantly a phase shift network.
+Another way of looking at it is as a very basic high-pass filter followed by an equally basic low-pass filter.
 Although it does have a bandpass response, the tuning circuit has a very low Q, and does little to attenuate harmonics.

 Figure 1 - The Wien Bridge Basic Circuit

-In the above circuit, R1=R2 and C1=C2.
+In the circuit shown in Figure 2, R1 = R2 and C1 = C2.
 Frequency of oscillation (fo) for the lowest range is ...

 Other ranges are simply multiples of the above, and as can be seen this is very close to the specification shown above.
 Since the maximum capacitance needed is 1uF (the others being 100nF, 10nF and 1nF), polyester caps should be used throughout.

-Rfb1 and Rfb2 must be carefully selected to provide a gain of exactly 3 (the loss in the phase-shift network).
-Since this is not possible in real life (due to component tolerances and other problems), some form of amplitude stabilisation is needed to ensure that the gain is automatically corrected.
+As noted above, Rfb1 and Rfb2 must be carefully selected to provide a gain of exactly 3 (the loss in the phase-shift network).
+Since this is not possible in real life (due to component tolerances and other problems), amplitude stabilisation is essential to ensure that the gain is automatically corrected.
 More on this subject below.

-This should be really simple, but this is no longer the case.
-STC (and others) used to make an NTC (Negative Temperature Coefficient) thermistor - the RA53 (or R53), and I could find no-one who supplies this part any more.
+This should be really simple, but unfortunately it is no longer the case.
+STC, ITT (and various others) used to make an NTC (Negative Temperature Coefficient) thermistor - and the the RA53/4 (or R53/4), were specifically intended for this purpose.
+I can find no-one who supplies this part any more.
 The unit is (was!) a directly heated glass encapsulated bead type, with a response time that is fast enough to be usable, but not so fast as to cause low frequency distortion.
-This particular device has been used in hundreds of audio oscillator circuits over the years, but now we need to use something different to keep the cost down.
+This particular device has been used in hundreds of audio oscillator designs (and millions of oscillators) over the years, but now we need to use something different.

-There are a number of possibilities, outlined below (best to worst) ...
+There are a number of possibilities for amplitude stabilisation, outlined below (best to worst) ...

-The alternative option shown uses a lamp - not ideal, but they do work and will suit the purpose very well.
+The alternative option is to use a lamp - not ideal, but they do work and will suit the purpose very well.
 The lamp is a nuisance because of the extra power it needs, but such is life.

 The NTC thermistor works by the rather simple method of decreasing its resistance as the signal level rises.
 Since it is located in the feedback path (as Rfb1), this increases the amount of applied feedback, thus reducing the gain.
 Should the gain fall, the resistance of the thermistor increases again (less available voltage, less current, so less heating of the thermistor bead).
 This naturally causes the gain to rise again.

-A lamp (having a PTC), requires a re-arrangement of the feedback path, so it will perform the same function.
+A lamp (having a PTC - positive temperature coefficient of resistance), requires a re-arrangement of the feedback path, so it will perform the same function.
 The lamp stabiliser is connected as Rfb2.

-One irritating habit of the thermistor (or lamp) stabilisation is that the output voltage "bounces" whenever the frequency is changed.
+One irritating habit of the thermistor (or lamp) stabilisation is that the output voltage 'bounces' whenever the frequency is changed.
 One gets used to this, and ultimately it is worth it for the low distortion available.
-There are many "synthesised" sine-wave generators (I have one of them, too), and while they are fine for performing a quick test, the distortion is too high to be useful for serious measurements.
-This bounce will also be apparent on the LDR version, since again, improving the speed will cause an unacceptable increase in low frequency distortion.
+There are many 'synthesised' sine-wave generators (I have one of them, too), and while they are fine for performing a quick test, the distortion is too high to be useful for serious measurements.
+This bounce will also be apparent on most stabilisation techniques, including FET or LDR versions.
+Improving the speed to eliminate bounce will cause an unacceptable increase in low frequency distortion.

 For what it's worth, the main cause of amplitude bounce is small tracking errors in the pot used to set the frequency.
 As the pot is turned, the two resistances do not remain exactly equal - this upsets the circuit gain and the bounce occurs as the stabilisation network compensates for the change.

 One of the most important aspects of the stabilisation circuit is that it must be slow enough to prevent the shape of low frequency waveforms from being altered.
-This would introduce considerable distortion at low frequencies, and it is the slow response time that is responsible for the waveform bounce.
+This will introduce considerable distortion at low frequencies, and it is the slow response time that is responsible for the waveform bounce and low distortion.